Sneakers and a splash highlight wade in

 Fowler grew up in Broomes Island and regularly crabbed and fished on the river, which he said had acres and acres of seagrasses.

-“I could go out in that water with my dip net and live box [crabbing], and I could wade out until I couldn’t wade any further, and I could still see the crabs” on the bottom,” Fowler Sr. said.
+“I could go out in that water with my dipnet and live box [crabbing], and I could wade out until I couldn’t wade any further, and I could still see the crabs [on the bottom],” Fowler said.

-The love affair with the Patuxent grew even stronger in 1929, during the Great Depression.

-Fowler Sr. said he’ll never stop fighting for the health of the river, and Hoyer agrees.
+Fowler said he’ll never keep fighting for the health of the river, and Hoyer agrees.

 “Bernie Fowler has kept the faith for nine decades,” Hoyer said.
 “This is a man who year after year calls us for a baptismal in the river.”